l1h3r/ptab/IMPLEMENTATION.md

 data[concrete_idx].store(entry, Release);
 ```

-The entry becomes visible to other threads.
-The `Release` ordering
-ensures all initialization writes are visible before the pointer.
+The entry becomes visible to other threads. `Release` ordering ensures all initialization writes are visible before the pointer.

 ## Deallocation